Build file

 Format

-The build file uses the TOML format and use the .toml filename extension.
+The build file uses the YAML format and use the .yaml filename extension.

 All entries are optional, but when specified will override the default values.